What is permaculture?

 Permaculture is a holistic philosophy, which aims at creating sustainable cycles, connections and systems using the patterns and features observed in natural ecosystems.
-The underlying idea is to work with, rather than against the natural forces of ecosystems, which is why permaculture is always based on an ongoing process of observation and adaptation.
+The underlying idea is to work with, rather than against the natural forces of ecosystems or communities, which is why permaculture is always based on an ongoing process of observation and adaptation.

 The term permaculture was first coined by Bill Mollison and David Holmgren in 1978 in Australia, and was initially mainly focusing on agricultural systems.
 From there it has evolved into a holistic world-view, with responsibility as its core element: responsibility toward oneself, toward all other beings, and toward the planet as a whole.
 Permaculture views our planet and all its beings as an interconnected ecosystem that can only function if all its elements are respected and nurtured.